Onset of metallic transition in molecular liquid hydrogen

-A clear prediction from the above results is that dense liquid hydrogen can be metallized before the molecular-atomic phase transition, which implies that experiments can find metallic hydrogen at lower temperatures/pressures than atomic hydrogen.
 To provide a more quantitative prediction, we draw the insulating-metallic ($x = 0.8$) and molecular-atomic ($x = 0.5$) phase transition boundaries in the pressure-temperature phase diagram, using AIMD simulations with the benchmarked vdW-DF functional (See Supplementary Material I and Fig. S6 for more details \cite{si}).
-As shown by the pink shaded area in Fig. \ref{fig:4}, at a constant temperature the insulating-metallic transition pressure is shifted downward 30-60 GPa from the molecular-atomic transition pressure.
+We note that the two criteria may represent the lower/upper bound for IMT/MAT respectively on the transition pressure/temperature.
+However, it there two criteria are taken, as shown by the pink shaded area in Fig. \ref{fig:4}, at a constant temperature the insulating-metallic transition pressure is shifted downward 30-60 GPa from the molecular-atomic transition pressure.
 At a constant pressure, the insulating-metallic transition temperature is lower than the molecular-atomic transition temperature by a range of 300 to 1000 K. The two phase boundaries mean that liquid hydrogen can be divided into three phases, namely the molecular insulating hydrogen (MIH), the molecular metallic hydrogen (MMH), and the atomic metallic hydrogen (AMH), as labelled in Fig. \ref{fig:3} and Fig. \ref{fig:4}.
 Molecular semi-metallic phase has been observed in the low temperature solid regime of dense hydrogen\cite{eremets_semimetallic_2019}, and partially dissociated molecular phases of solid hydrogen have also been discussed experimentally and theoretically \cite{dalladay-simpson_evidence_2016,monserrat_structure_2018}.
 Here our prediction suggests that there is a wide range of molecular metallic hydrogen in the liquid regime, where we can further explore the intriguing electronic transitions of hydrogen.
 We note that a different definition of molecular fraction was used in Ref. \onlinecite{geng-prb-2019} to determine the MAT boundary, and our estimates agree quite well with theirs, suggesting that the conclusions reached are insensitive to the definition of the molecular fraction.

 In experiments of liquid hydrogen, most of the measures are monitoring the metallization instead of the structural phase transition.
 Therefore, the separation of the two phase transition boundaries allows us to make further quantitative comparison with experimental data, some of which are also plotted in Fig. \ref{fig:4}.
 Apart from the original results of Knudson et al., which was later re-interpreted by Celliers et al.\cite{peter-science-2018}, our new prediction of the insulating-metallic transition boundary are in better agreements with experimental data \cite{zaghoo_pnas_2017,peter-science-2018}.
 Vibrational measurements using e.g. Raman and Infrared spectroscopy have been performed to identify structural transitions of dense solid hydrogen \cite{howie_raman_2015}, and further extension of such techniques are desired to determine the molecular-atomic LLPT.
 On the contrary, theoretical studies of LLPT have mostly focused on structural phase transitions, and there is space for further developments of theoretical methods, e.g. employing other electronic structure calculations.
 Nuclear quantum effects can also lead to a shift of both boundaries by a small amount \cite{morales-prl-2013,vandebund-prl-2021}, but it remains to be investigated whether nuclear quantum effects on MAT and IMT are effectively the same, and how sensitive are nuclear quantum effects to the choice of DFT functional.